Ensono/amido.github.io/docs/workloads/common/backend/java/intro_java.md

 ### Overview

-This is a sample Java REST API application with CQRS, showcasing best coding practices and integrating with Cloud services and scaffolding for Amido Stacks.
+This is a sample Java REST API application with CQRS, showcasing best coding practices and integrating with Cloud services and scaffolding for Ensono Stacks.

 When using Azure, the application implements Application Insights for performance management, and Cosmos DB is used for cloud persistence.